-Robert the Bruce was one of the most revered warriors of his generation.
-Often referred to as 'Good King Robert', he is best known for his defeat of the English army under Edward II at Bannockburn in 1314.
+This year marks the 750th anniversary of the birth of Robert the Bruce, one of Scotland's most revered warriors!
+Often hailed as "Good King Robert," he's celebrated for his pivotal victory over the English army at Bannockburn in 1314.